International Chemsex Conference: Optimising Support and Care for People Engaging in Chemsex

 Kink Responsibly: Collaboration between community and healthcare services | Elio De Bolle (Darklands Festival, Belgium) | |

-Link between HIV care and chemsex | Jürgen Rockstroh (University of Bonn, Germany) | |
+HIV / hepatitis care and chemsex: what are the implications?
+Which lessons have been learned? | Prof Dr Jürgen Rockstroh (University of Bonn, Germany) | |

-Chemsex and drug use: An epidemiological context in Europe | Kai Jonas (Maastricht University, The Netherlands) | |
+Chemsex and Functional Sexualized Substance Use: an European Epidemiological Update | Kai Jonas (Maastricht University, The Netherlands) | |

 18:00 | Reception |